algorithmwatch/dataskop-electron/docs/publishing.md

 ### macOS

-For macOS: zip as build target is required to make auto-update work: https://github.com/electron-userland/electron-builder/issues/2199
+NB: zip as build target is required to make auto-update work: https://github.com/electron-userland/electron-builder/issues/2199

 In addition to make auto update work, you need to get developer certificates from Apple, and set appropriate ENV varibales in GitHub actions.